Ralith/schulze/votescrape-gui/README.md

 ###### Question names

 - "1", "2", and "Bonus" are question names
-- Question names are arbitrary text that does not contain white space
+- Question names are arbitrary text that does not contain white space, "." or ":".
 - A "." or a ":" at the end of a question name is ignored
 - Question names are case-insensitive